kyuyeonrhee/kyrhee/pages/independent_site.md

 I find these papers inspiring, and I'm sure these papers can give motivation to students like me.<br>
 These are some of my favorite lines.
 You can access the papers by clicking the images.

+... the main intellectual advances will be made by men and computers working together in intimate association (Licklider 1960)

 #### Human Computer Interaction